cherryontech/TechGarden/README.md

 - **Gamified Learning:** Our gamified skill tracker, turning learning into a delightful adventure.

 - **Interactive Virtual Sessions:** Engage in meaningful virtual conversations to gain confidence in your soft skills and prepare for real-world challenges.

-- **Personalized Recommendations:** Get the AI-powered recommendation based on the data that you provide.

 - **User Accounts**: Store, track and share your learning journey as you achieve your goals.